Elizabeth Mandlik

 Elizabeth Hana Mandlik (born 19 May 2001) is an American tennis player.
 She is the daughter of former major champion Hana Mandlíková.

 Mandlik has career-high rankings by the WTA of 97 in singles and 187 in doubles.
-She has won eight singles titles and three doubles titles on the ITF Circuit.
+She has won nine singles titles and three doubles titles on the ITF Circuit.

 Career

 2019: WTA Tour debut

 Mandlik made her WTA Tour main-draw debut at the 2019 Luxembourg Open in the doubles tournament, partnering with Katie Volynets.

-2022: Tour match win & top 125
+2022: First WTA Tour match win, US Open debut

-Ranked No. 240, Mandlik qualified for the main draw and earned her first WTA Tour tournament win at the Silicon Valley Classic, defeating Alison Riske-Amritraj in straight sets.
-In the second round, she took world No. 4 and second seed, Paula Badosa, to three sets, losing only in a final set tiebreaker.
+Ranked world No. 240, Mandlik qualified for the main-draw and earned her first WTA Tour tournament win at the Silicon Valley Classic, defeating Alison Riske-Amritraj in straight sets.
+In the second round, she took world No. 4 and second seed, Paula Badosa, to three sets, losing in a final set tiebreaker.
 As a result, she moved 60 positions into the top 200 in the rankings, at world No. 181.

-Mandlik won the US Open Wildcard Challenge to enter the women's singles tournament where she made her major main-draw debut, 33 years after her mother last played in the US Open.
-Mandlíková became the first US Open women's singles champion in the Open era to have a daughter also play the US Open.
-Mandlik played in the main draw of the US Open, defeating Tamara Zidansek in three sets, before losing to eventual finalist Ons Jabeur, in straight sets, in the second round.
+Mandlik won the US Open Wildcard Challenge to enter the women's singles tournament where she made her major main-draw debut, 33 years after her mother last played at the event.
+Mandlíková became the first US Open women's singles champion in the Open Era to have a daughter also play the tournament.
+Mandlik played in the main-draw of the US Open, defeating Tamara Zidanšek in three sets, before losing to fifth seed and eventual finalist Ons Jabeur, in straight sets, in the second round.